popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 +++
-date = "2023-08-22T21:00:00-00:00"
+date = "2023-08-22T19:00:00-00:00"
 title = "Charting EV Car Charging" slug = "2023/08/charting-ev-car-charging"
 author = "Alan Pope"
 tags = ['mini', 'ev', 'car', 'charging', 'axiom']
 +++

 This blog post accompanies episode 10 of Linux Matters Podcast where I talked about this subject for a bit.
-You can listen to the episode [here](https://linuxmatters.sh/10/).
+You can listen to the episode [here](https://linuxmatters.sh/10/) once it's out.
 If you're a [Patron](https://www.patreon.com/LateNightLinux) you can listen ahead of time, and with no adverts.

 ## Hackathon